edgedb/easy-edgedb/chapter7/index.md

 };
 ```

-Of course, the `Date` type needs the proper formatting for the `date` property so this is a bad idea.
+Of course, the `Time` type needs the proper formatting for the `date` property so this is a bad idea.
 But that's how you would do it.

 The opposite of `OPTIONAL` is `REQUIRED`, but it's the default so you don't need to write it.